 Bolivia is a land of drastically diverse landscapes, from the Amazon jungle in the far north to the vast Uyuni salt flats in the south.
 People travel from around the world to witness the country’s unique scenery and hectic cities.
 But how much does a Bolivia trip cost?
-Let’s take a look.
+We found it to be one of the easiest countries to travel on a budget in South America.
+Let’s take a look at what we spent on a two-week trip, and dive into costs in the country in more detail.

 Our Bolivia journey in brief